formkit/docs-content/inputs/toggle.md

 primary: "section-key"
 data: [
   {
-    'section-key': 'track',
+    "section-key": "track",
-    description: 'The track section is the background of the toggle (the area that the thumb slides on).'
+    description: "The track section is the background of the toggle (the area that the thumb slides on)."
   },
   {
-    'section-key': 'thumb',
+    "section-key": "thumb",
-    description: 'The thumb section is the element that slides on the track.'
+    description: "The thumb section is the element that slides on the track."
   },
   {
-    'section-key': 'thumbIcon',
+    "section-key": "thumbIcon",
-    description: 'The thumbIcon section is the icon that is rendered inside the thumb section (when thumb-icon prop is set).'
+    description: "The thumbIcon section is the icon that is rendered inside the thumb section (when thumb-icon prop is set)."
   },
   {
-    'section-key': 'valueLabel',
+    "section-key": "valueLabel",
-    description: 'An additional label element, rendered when value-label props are used.
-Displayed to the right of the toggle.'
+    description: "An additional label element, rendered when value-label props are used.
+Displayed to the right of the toggle."
   },
   {
-    'section-key': 'altLabel',
+    "section-key": "altLabel",
-    description: 'A label element for the label.
-This label is rendered when value-label props are being used.'
+    description: "A label element for the label.
+This label is rendered when value-label props are being used."
   },
   {
-    'section-key': 'innerLabel',
+    "section-key": "innerLabel",
-    description: 'A label element used when value-label props are provided and value-label-display is set to inner.'
+    description: "A label element used when value-label props are provided and value-label-display is set to inner."
   }
 ]
 ---